Emptiness is a term that is, as far as I have come across, universally misunderstood and confused. I have never heard it described clearly.

 The mind’s perception of any situation is largely false and irrelevant because a moment in time is so complex that we are unable to understand it fully.
 Emptiness is being able to hold this level of uncertainty in your experience.

 As a viewer this is frustrating, you want to know what really happened.
 But as it goes on you realise there is no fixed truth – just what things mean to each person in each moment.
-Emptiness is this realisation applied to all experience.
+Emptiness is this realisation applied to all of our personal experiences.

 Fixed perceptions and ideas are there for a reason – they keep us safe and functioning in the world.
 We hold them because we have to be able to operate within fixed parameters.
 Emptiness of meaning is removing those parameters to be able to perceive things in different ways.